 The story of the Frazer Price Watercolour Palette Box began with one artist’s goal to make a watercolour box that suited his requirements.
 In doing this, he created a design that chimed with the needs of artists around the world.
-While working as a publisher for Newsweek, Tony Frazer Price found time to sketch in the countries he visited, but was frustrated by the palette options available at the time.
+While working as a publisher, Tony Frazer Price found time to sketch in the countries he visited, but was frustrated by the palette options available at the time.
 In response, he designed a lacquered brass box that included a palette, space for watercolour pans, water wells, and a water reservoir – everything a watercolour painter needs while travelling.

 Until this year, the only Frazer Price Watercolour Palette Boxes available were from this original run, with many secondhand boxes being sold as antiques.
 We’re pleased to announce that a new edition of the Frazer Price Watercolour Palette Box has been released.
 I was excited to be one of the first to try this new edition, and find out why the palette box has been so popular.

 At around 300g, the Frazer Price Watercolour Palette Box is heavier than the watercolour boxes I usually use for plein air sketching.
 Nevertheless, it feels perfectly balanced when you hold it.
 The thumb goes through one of the fold-out mixing palettes, and the palm comfortably supports the underside of the box (in the same way that an oil painter would hold a traditional oil painting palette).
 It is much more comfortable than the metal thumb-ring you find on the underside of many watercolour boxes.